karagol-taner/Molecular-Dynamics-on-AWS-and-Cloud-Computing/instructions_for_aws.md

 This guide provides instructions for setting up and running molecular dynamics simulations on Amazon Elastic Compute Cloud (EC2).

+This information is provided without any advice, recommendations, or guarantees.

+Please cite [our paper on bioRxiv](https://www.biorxiv.org/content/10.1101/2024.11.14.623563v1.abstract) if you find these instructions useful.

 ## Prerequisites

 Before you begin, make sure you have the following: